asmitul/pdf2img/README.md

 2. Create necessary directories:
    ```
-   mkdir -p uploads output
+   mkdir -p uploads output status
-   chmod -R 777 uploads output
+   chmod -R 777 uploads output status
    ```

 3. Run the container:
    ```
    docker run -d \
      --name pdf2img-app \
-     --cpus=0.5 \
+     --cpus=3.0 \
      -p 8090:8090 \
      -v "$(pwd)/uploads:/app/uploads" \
      -v "$(pwd)/output:/app/output" \
+     -v "$(pwd)/status:/app/status" \
      --restart unless-stopped \
      pdf-to-image-web
    ```

 ## Resource Limitations

-The Docker container is limited to 50% CPU usage to prevent it from consuming excessive resources.
-This configuration is set in both the GitHub Actions workflow file and the local-run.sh script.
+The Docker container is configured to use a configurable amount of CPU cores.
+By default, this is set to 3.0 cores (50% of a 6-core server).
+You can adjust this allocation by:

+1. For GitHub Actions deployment: Change the `CPU_CORES` environment variable in `.github/workflows/deploy.yml`
+2. For local deployment: Modify the `CPU_CORES` variable at the top of the `local-run.sh` script

+This configuration allows for efficient PDF processing while giving you control over resource allocation based on your server's capacity.

 ## Production Deployment